<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 8 KEY STEPS FOR A SUCCESSFUL TRANSITION TO A HYBRID OFFICE

 Are you considering transitioning your workplace to a hybrid office?
-Redesigning office space is one of the most impactful changes you can make in the workplace, and what’s required goes well beyond rearranging doors and desks.
-It is important to designate a space transition team comprised of employees at all levels of your organization, including facilities personnel, to manage the transition to a hybrid office.
-It is also advisable to hire a firm with strong space planning and programming skills to help the space transition team determine your needs and navigate the transition.
+Redesigning office space is one of the most impactful changes you can make in the workplace, and what’s required goes beyond rearranging doors and desks.
+It is important to designate a space transition team comprised of employees at all levels of your department, including facilities personnel, to manage the transition to a hybrid office.
+Hiring a firm with strong space planning and programming skills is also advisable to help the space transition team determine your needs and navigate the transition.
 Such services could come from a specialty consulting firm or architectural firm.
-You may also elect to hire an architectural or interior design firm to plan your hybrid office.
-Fentress offers the tools and processes necessary to guide your organization through the transition.
+You may also hire an architectural or interior design firm to plan your hybrid office.
+Fentress offers the tools and processes to guide your department through the transition.
 Below are steps you can take to see you through the transition.

 AdobeStock_123020548